Xparallax/FatherPapi/README.md

 ### DestroyWithDelay

-the script refrences that any object with the tag "enemy" will destroy itself in 20 seconds, this is also added on God
+the script refrences that any object with the tag "Enemy" will destroy itself in 20 seconds, this is also added on God

 ### Enemy